DwMichael/VikingViki-API/README.md

 VikingViki CRUD API

 This repository contains a CRUD API for the VikingViki application.
 The API allows you to Read resources related to VikingViki, making it easy to manage data and interact with the backend system.
-The project is built using modern web technologies, ensuring efficiency and scalability.
+The project is built using Kotlin and Ktor.

 Features: